IonicDev/tutorials/python/README.md

 # Ionic Python Tutorials

 To build and run an Ionic Python SDK Sample, navigate into the directory of a specific sample task and follow the steps below.
-The Ionic Security Python SDK is used in all the tutorials.
+The Ionic Python SDK is used in all the tutorials.
 Go to [Ionic Developer SDK Setup](https://dev.ionic.com/tutorials/getting-started/sdk-setup) then click on the Python icon and the desired OS icon.